 Our Director, Rebecca, is an experienced secondary school teacher and strongly believes that much of what Your Own Place offers to young people at risk of homelessness should be a provision that is universally available.
 A ‘curriculum for life’ is essential to making a successful transition to adulthood, for which we all have a responsibility.

 What do we do?

-We deliver one-off or a whole term of schools workshops to key stage 4 to support pupils to achieve Economic Wellbeing.
+We deliver one-off, half-day, full-day or a whole term of innovative and engaging workshops to support pupils to achieve Economic Wellbeing.
 We offer workshops on Enterprise and Business, Managing Finances, Homelessness Prevention, understanding how to find a home and being ready for and adult working life.

 We can also deliver schools mentoring projects.
 We can train and develop mentors within existing cohorts of pupils or from outside to raise awareness of homelessness, build empathy and resilience and improve attainment.